 Losing Cardio & Endurance

-Aside from muscle mass and strength, your cardio and endurance capacity start to decline after some time not exercising.
+Aside from muscle mass and strength, your cardio fitness and endurance capacity start to decline after some time not exercising.

 Will You Lose All Progress If You Stop Working Out?

-No – it’s unlikely that you’ll go right back to square one if you’re unable to work out for a few weeks.
+No – it's unlikely that you'll go right back to square one if you're unable to work out for a few weeks.
+Remember, muscle loss doesn't happen all at once.

 Most studies find that we retain muscle mass, strength and power for at least 2-3 weeks of no training.

-After this time, the decline happens gradually, not all at once.
-Most research seems to indicate that after a short break, you can get back to your prior fitness level, even if some loss of mass and strength has occurred.
+Most research seems to indicate that after a short break, you can get back to your prior fitness level once you resume training, even if some loss of mass and strength has occurred.

 How to Minimize Muscle & Strength Loss While Not Exercising

-Maintain Some Level of Activity (If Possible)
+Keep Up With Some Level of Activity (If Possible)

 Keep Your Protein Intake High